nusenu/ansible-relayor/README.md

   - if the value is higher than that we do not touch it

 This role supports most torrc options documented in the 'SERVER OPTIONS' section of tor's manual.
-Set them via 'tor_<name>'.
+Set them via 'tor_torrcOptionName'.
 Have a look at templates/torrc if you want to have list of supported options.